14r14/MedCortex/README.md

 ### 2. Built-in Claim Verification (The "Trust Layer")

 MedCortex targets the number one anxiety of using AI for research: hallucinations.
 Every generated claim is automatically fact-checked against its source documents using a Natural Language Inference (NLI) model.
-Findings in the chat are clearly and instantly tagged as "VERIFIED" or "UNSUPPORTED" (like the "NOT FOUND" label), giving you full transparency and the confidence to use its output.
+Findings in the chat are clearly and instantly tagged as "VERIFIED" or "REFUTED" (like the "EXTRAPOLATED" label), giving you full transparency and the confidence to use its output.

 ### 3. A Complete Workspace (The "Synthesis Studio")